Medics and patients, including babies, stranded as battles rage around Gaza hospitals

 Health officials have not updated the toll, citing the difficulty of collecting information.

 At least 1,200 people have died on the Israeli side, mostly civilians killed in the initial Hamas attack.
-Palestinian militants are holding nearly 240 hostages seized in the raid, including men, women, children and older adults.
+Palestinian militants are holding nearly 240 hostages seized in the raid, including children, women, men and older adults.
 The military says 44 soldiers have been killed in ground operations in Gaza.

 About 250,000 Israelis have evacuated from communities near Gaza, where Palestinian militants still fire barrages of rockets, and along the northern border, where Israel and Lebanon’s Hezbollah militant group repeatedly trade fire, including on Monday.